Eyescale/Consensus/Release/Version-1.0/README.txt

 		substantiate the action expression.
 It will fail only if one of the expression terms is a query yielding no result.

-	   Consensus do operations only take effects after the end of the current frame and before the start of the next one.
+	   Consensus do operations only take effect after the end of the current frame and before the start of the next one.

 B. Input & Output (version 1.0)